 Getting a decree modified can be a relatively simple or difficult process, depending on the level of agreement between you and your former spouse.
 Either way, you will want to have the modification properly drafted and presented to the court so that it has the desired effect and gets approval from the judge.
 Speak to a family law attorney about your modification as soon as possible.
 Once the modification is approved, it will only be retroactive back to the date you filed your petition, so you will want to move as quickly as possible, especially if the changes involve child support.

-Contact Burnham Law today, our aggressive and experienced attorneys can help with your post decree modification.
+Contact Burnham Law today.
+Our aggressive and experienced divorce attorneys can help you succeed with your divorce decree modification.